taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

   </div>
 ~~~~~~~~

-- before you start your application, you can extract the header columns as own component
+You can extract the header columns as its own `StoriesHeader` component to keep your component well arranged.

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~